Last Updated on

 The range in their academic offerings

 Last but not least, even though it goes without saying that the range in academic offerings is critical in choosing a college or university, the reasoning may not be so obvious.
-It may not seem very important if you already know what you want to study, but the reality is that, choosing one with many other options protects you in case you switch career paths.
+It may not seem very important if you already know what you want to study, but the reality is that choosing one with many other options protects you in case you switch career paths.

 Personal story time!

-I had loved genetics since middle school (yes… I know, I was an oddball) and fell madly in love with surgery when I was invited to enter the operating room for an observation my senior year of high school.
+I had loved genetics since middle school (yes… I know, I was an oddball) and fell madly in love with surgery when I was invited to enter the operating room for observation my senior year of high school.
 The entire application process (and the next four years) was completed as a biology major on the pre-med track.
 I decided to switch majors in my fourth year.
 Had I chosen a university based only on my plans for biology and medicine, I may have been in a serious problem at that moment.

 Fortunately, I was able to switch to psychology and it only added one year to my undergraduate career.
-Had I needed to switch universities, it might have added as little as one semeter due to the application process, but more likely, it would have taken me much more than one extra year to graduate, since it’s very rare that all your credits successfully transfer to the new school.
+Had I needed to switch universities, it might have added as little as one semester due to the application process, but more likely, it would have taken me much more than one extra year to graduate, since it’s very rare that all your credits successfully transfer to the new school.

 I know this post has a lot of material to digest, so click below for a printable copy!